Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 * If you check the box for warm start, the initial rounds are skipped.
 This means, the optimizer will start to optimize from the first iteration on using the results from a previous study.
 The results of the previous study must be given as .csv files.
 They have to match a certain shape, which can be seen in the example data in *Assets/BOforUnity/BOData/BayesianOptimization/InitData*.
 Additionally the *ObservationsPerEvaluation.csv* of the previous study has to be copied in the LogData of the new study (For the example warm start you can copy the content of the *ExampleObservationsPerEvaluation.csv* located in the *InitData*-folder into the *ObservationsPerEvaluation.csv*).

 * Not checking the box results into the default start.
 Then the optimizer uses specific parameter-values and collects the objective values without optimizing. after the set amount if inital iterations the optimizer uses all of the collected values to start the optimization process.
-* **Note:** In order to work, the number of parameters and objectives in the csv-files, provided for the warm start, must match with the number used for the optimization afterwards.
+* **Note:** In order to work, the format of the csv-files, which are needed for the warm start MUST be the same as in the example csv-files!
+Check the header to know what values are needed.
+This also means, the number of parameters and objectives in the csv-files, provided for the warm start, must match with the number used for the optimization afterwards.
 This automatically is the case, if you use the log-data of a previous study(with the same settings!) as input-files.

 * **Note:** If you go back to default start, make sure the number of init rounds is not **0**!

 ##### Perfect Rating Setting

+* The perfect rating is deactivated by default (unchecked box).
+* The perfect rating is activated by checking the box.
+This means the check for a perfect rating is performed and the system will terminated if perfect rating is achieved.
-If you check this box, the check for a perfect rating is performed in the initial rounds (sampling phase) as well.
-If unchecked, a perfect rating can only be achieved in the optimization phase.
+* If *Perfect Rating In initial Rounds* is checked as well (only appears with active perfect rating) perfect rating can be achieved in the initial rounds (sampling phase) as well.

 #### BO-Hyper-parameters
 In this section you can configure, how many iterations the experiment should have.
 The total amount of iterations is the sum of the amount of intial rounds and the amount of normal iterations.
 You can set both of these values.
 * **Note:** The amount of initial rounds cannot be zero!
 Use the warm start option instead, if you want to skip the initial rounds.

-### Portability to your own Project
+## Portability to your own Project
 If you want to use this optimization tool in your own project, you can simply export it as a unity package and import it in your project.
+To do so, follow these steps:
+1. Make sure, you are in the *Assets* Folder in the Unity project hierarchy.
+2. Click on *Assets* in the top menu and then click on *Export package*.
+3. Click on None, to deselect all files.
+4. Select these three folders: *BOforUnity*, *QuestionnaireToolkit*, *StreamingAssets*
-To do so, make sure, you are in the *Asset/BOforUnity* Folder in the Unity project hierarchy.
-If this is the case, click on *Assets* in the top menu and then click on *Export package*.
-Now select all files you want to include in your own project.
-Click on *Export* and save the package.
-To include it in your project, simply click on *Import package -> Custom package* in the *Assets* menu and select the saved package.
+5. Click on *Export* and save the package.

+To include it in your project, simply click on *Import package -> Custom package* in the *Assets* menu and choose the saved package.
+Then keep everything selected and press *Import*.

+* **Note:** Make sure, your project path does not have any spaces in it.
+Otherwise, the python script cannot find the correct paths.

+* **Note:** If this is a new project, or you never used *TextMeshPro* in your project a pop-up will appear to install *TextMeshPro-Essentials*.
+Install this as well, to make the textboxes work.
+Refresh the scene afterwards, if needed.

-### Known issues
+## Known issues
 #### Python Warnings
 During the experiment, it can happen, that the mobo python script throws warnings about the normalization of the input objectives.
 Unity treats these warnings as Errors.
 But these warnings can be ignored and wont affect the result of the optimizer as far as we know.

+#### Multi-Scene - Warm-Start
+If warm start is activated in the multi-scene branch, the next-button before the first simulation appears too soon.
+This is no major issue, you just have to wait until the initialisation of the warm-start data is processed.
+CLick the button a couple of seconds after its appearance.
+If it still does not work try again after a few more seconds.

-### License
+## License
 This project underlies the **MIT License** which can be found in the folder this README is in.